monsterkodi/kode/readme.md

 ## Compatibility

-While I tried to keep 'koffee' backwards compatible with CoffeeScript v1, I don't intend to do the same with 'kode' (but converting coffee to kode shouldn't be too painful).
+While **koffee** tried to be backwards compatible with CoffeeScript v1, I don't intend to do the same with **kode** (but converting coffee to kode shouldn't be too painful).

 ## Future plans